Tips to Keep Your Home Clean and Organized

 To go a little deeper on this organizing crazy train, I’m so excited to share an organizational remedy that works!
 And I figured if you’re craving routines and structure like I am, it might help you too. 🙂

-It’s called Simplify: 35+ Printables to Help You Organize Your Life.
+It’s called The Ultimate Home Management Binder.
 (I never send along these kinds of things unless I know it’s worth it, so you know this is gonna be good!)

-Simplify is a collection of more than 35 types of printables to help you get organized, totaling over 100 printable pages!
+The Home Management Binder is a collection of more than 150 pages of printables and checklists to help you get organized.
 It focuses on the areas of life that seem the craziest and works to organize them and make them more manageable.
-Every printable comes in both standard size (8.5″ x 11″) and junior size (5.5″ x 8.5″), so whether you like to plan on a large, sprawling page or tuck your binder neatly into your purse, Simplify will work for you. #winning!
+Every printable comes in the standard size 8.5″ x 11″ size you can plan on a large, sprawling page and organize them neatly inside of a binder. #winning!

 You can see all the details about what’s included in the bundle here and snag the instant download for yourself if you want.